18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 Congratulations, after passing all the above rounds, you will get an offer from the company.
 Usually, the HR in charge will contact you to discuss the offer informally via phone.
 The number of Offer rounds is around three.
 The situation might be as follows.

 1. Offer round 1: The HR person calls you and discusses the initial offer.
-The HR person takes a few days to ask for their managers.
+The HR person takes a few days to ask their managers to make the decision.
 1. Offer round 2: The HR person informs you about the decision.
 You continue negotiating the offer.
 The HR person takes a few days more to ask for their managers again.
 1. Offer rounds 3, 4, etc.: Similar to Offer round 2.